hughesadam87/pyparty/README.rst

 Overview and Features
 ---------------------

-``pyparty`` provides a simple API for particle analysis in 2d images, while streamlining several other facets of image processing.
-While it is designed with particles in mind, many of its features may have broader appeal.
+``pyparty`` provides a simple API for particle analysis in 2d images, while streamlining some common operations in the image processing pipeline.

 *Some key features include*:

-1. Pythonic **ParticleManager** for storing and manipulating particles from image labels OR builtin geometric shapes.
+1. Pythonic **ParticleManager** for storing and manipulating particles from image labels OR builtin shapes.
-       - All **Particle** types share quick access to descriptors as well as general operations like rotations and translations.
+       - All **Particles** share quick access to descriptors as well as general operations like rotations and translations.

-2. A **Grid** system for patterning particles, as well as 2d functions for image backgrounds.
+2. A **Grid** system for patterning particles, as well as mesh utilities for creating image backgrounds.

 3. A **Canvas** to easily integrate *Grids*, *Particles* and flexible *Backgrounds*.